-The winter solstice (also known as midwinter or yule) is the shortest day of the year, when we have the least amount of daylight and the longest, darkest night.
-It’s also known as the “rebirth” of the sun; the days start to grow longer from the winter solstice until the summer solstice in June.
+The winter solstice is almost here.
+The holiday, otherwise known as midwinter or yule, is the shortest day of the year; it’s when we have the least amount of daylight and the longest, darkest night.
+It’s also known as the “rebirth” of the sun because it’s the turning point at which the days start to grow longer — all the way until the summer solstice in June.
 Winter solstice celebrations represent a spark of light in the darkness, and the holiday can also serve as an opportunity for rest, contemplation and conceiving new life — metaphorically or even literally.
-The solstice provides a moment for meaningful rituals to honor the season.
+The solstice provides a moment for meaningful rituals and holiday traditions to honor the season.
 But are those rituals too esoteric to include children?

 Tree blessing & decorating